School Cancellation Info

 Who makes the decision to close schools?

-Under Ohio law, the Superintendent is responsible for the final decision on school closings or changes in the schedule for the day.
+Under Ohio law, the Superintendent is responsible for the final decision on school closings or changes in the day's schedule.

 What factors are considered?